Updated September 1, 2020

 CBA makes efforts to be open and transparent about its services.
 If you have a question or concern about how we do this, please contact us:

 Email: CBA Privacy Officer

-If you are not satisfied with the response you receive from us, you can contact the Information & Privacy Commissioner for BC:
+If you are not satisfied with the response you receive from us in regards to a privacy concern or issue, you can contact the Office of the Information & Privacy Commissioner for British Columbia:

 PO Box 9038 Stn.
 Prov.
 Gov’t